gtk-rs/gtk4-rs/book/src/main_event_loop.md

 ```

 As you can see, spawning a task still doesn't freeze our user interface.
-Now, we also can't spawn multiple tasks at the same time since the button becomes insensitive after the first task has been spawned.
+However, now we can't spawn multiple tasks at the same time since the button becomes insensitive after the first task has been spawned.
 After the task is finished, the button becomes sensitive again.

 <div style="text-align:center">